Skip to main content

 }

-This is a simple Meadow.Windows app that will output some messages to the console at various stages of the Meadow app.
+This simple app logs messages at various stages of the Meadow application.

 dotnet build